Solid32/Solid32/README.md

 - 👋 Hi, I’m @Solid32
-- 💻 I’m Python and Data Sciences skills
+- 💻 Python and Data Sciences skills
 - 📫 How to reach me guillaume.chinzi@hotmail.be

 <!---